ludenio/UE4ARKit/README.md

+# ARKit Plugin for UE4 with some fixes

-# XCode 9 Beta 6 compatible
+* XCode 9 Beta 6 compatible
+* Fixed hardcoded version of hit test

 # Structures and dependencies of Apple ARKit wrapper in UE4 (temporal solution before the official docs)